This information is intended for use by health professionals

-Pharmacokinetic studies in healthy subjects demonstrated an equivalent availability of oxycodone from Shortec injection when administered as a 5 mg dose by the intravenous and subcutaneous routes, as a single bolus dose or a continuous infusion over 8 hours.
+Pharmacokinetic studies in healthy subjects demonstrated an equivalent availability of oxycodone from Shortec injection when administered by the intravenous and subcutaneous routes, as a single bolus dose or a continuous infusion over 8 hours.

 The plasma concentrations of oxycodone are only minimally affected by age, being 15% greater in elderly as compared to young subjects.

 Female subjects have, on average, plasma oxycodone concentrations up to 25% higher than males on a body weight adjusted basis.